Florian Ploberger MD, B. Ac., MA

 Medical practice in Vienna and Baden.

 International teaching activity and numerous publications in the subject areas TCM (e.g. the book “Westliche Kräuter aus Sicht der Traditionellen Chinesischen Medizin” published in its 9th edition (also available in English language titled “Western Herbs from the Traditional Chinese Medicine Perspective”) and Tibetan Medicine.
+The book „Western and Traditional Chinese Medicinal Herbs“ is currently being translated into English and Italian.
 Numerous articles in German-language as well as English-language professional journals, “peer reviewer” for Asian Medicine (ASME).
 2018 he was accepted as a member of the editorial board of the „International Journal of Chinese Medicine“.

 Head of the Scientific Advisory Council of the Bacopa Educational Centre in Upper Austria and President of the ÖAGTCM (Austrian Educational Society for Traditional Chinese Medicine).
 Founding member of the AMATM (Austrian Medical Association for Tibetan Medicine).
 Member of SKI (Sorig Khang International) and IASTAM (International Association for the Study of Traditional Asian Medicine), ”Executive Committee Member” of the WFCMS (World Federation of Chinese Medicine Societies).